 What to do.
 Simply consider your energy balls, for what really is: a snack that is also a “treat”.
 So if you have one, it might be OK, but that is already your treat for the day, so plan your food for day accordingly.

-MY ADVICE: always read the nutrition labels, and don’t blindly trust a ready made food only because it comes with a healthy label attached to it.
-Got a question?
-Ask me below in the comments.
+My advice is to always read the nutrition labels, and don’t blindly trust a ready made food only because it comes with a healthy label attached to it.